mlswg/mls-protocol/draft-ietf-mls-protocol.md

 authenticating both the member's identity and the provided signing key, as described in {{credentials}}.

-The `capabilities` field indicates what protocol versions, ciphersuites, extensions, credential types, and non-default proposal types are supported by a client.
+The `capabilities` field indicates the protocol features that the client supports, including protocol versions, ciphersuites, credential types, non-default proposal types, and non-default extension types.
+The following proposal and extension types are considered "default" and MUST NOT be
+listed:

+* Proposal types:
+  * 0x0001 - `add`
+  * 0x0002 - `update`
+  * 0x0003 - `remove`
+  * 0x0004 - `psk`
+  * 0x0005 - `reinit`
+  * 0x0006 - `external_init`
+  * 0x0007 - `group_context_extensions`
+* Extension types:
+  * 0x0001 - `application_id`
+  * 0x0002 - `ratchet_tree`
+  * 0x0003 - `required_capabilities`
+  * 0x0004 - `external_pub`
+  * 0x0005 - `external_senders`

+There are no default values for the other fields of a capabilities object.
+The client MUST list all values for the respective parameters that it supports.

-Proposal and extension types defined in this document are considered "default" and thus need not be listed, while any credential types the application wishes to use MUST be listed.
-Extensions that appear in the `extensions` field of a LeafNode MUST be included in the `extensions` field of the `capabilities` field, and the credential type used in the LeafNode MUST be included in the `credentials` field of the `capabilities` field.
+The types of any non-default extensions that appear in the `extensions` field of a LeafNode MUST be included in the `extensions` field of the `capabilities` field, and the credential type used in the LeafNode MUST be included in the `credentials` field of the `capabilities` field.

 As discussed in {{extensibility}}, unknown values in `capabilities` MUST be ignored, and the creator of a `capabilities` field SHOULD include some random GREASE values to help ensure that other clients correctly ignore unknown values.